 - Education history – Vet high school, college, and university records, and GED equivalency exam results.

-- Employment history – Check local, national, and international work histories to guarantee competency and experience.
+- Employment history – Check domestic and international work histories to guarantee competency and experience.

 - Civil information – Get a complete picture of any non-criminal activities, including tax claims, restraining orders, and interstate disputes.

 Federal Laws that Apply to PA Background Checks

 Federal laws apply to background checks in all states.
 Checkr technology supports your compliance needs.